austins/DuckDnsUpdater/README.md

 4. Run DuckDnsUpdater.exe or [create a Windows service](#create-a-windows-service).

 ## Configuration
-Create a file named `appsettings.Production.json`
+Create a file named `appsettings.Production.json` in the same directory where DuckDnsUpdater.exe is located.

 Find your Duck DNS token on your Duck DNS profile page.